Electron Hydrodynamics by Spin Hall Effect

 Next, we show that the electric current vorticity is directly connected to the spin accumulation in the 2D spin Hall systems.
 We suppose that $\bm{j}_e$ flows in the $xy$-plane, so that the vorticity is in the $z$ direction as well as the spin accumulation due to the spin Hall effect $\bm{\mu}_{\mathrm{s}} = \mu_{\mathrm{s}}^z \hat{z}$.
 By taking the rotation of Eq.~(\ref{eq:j_e2}) and using Eq.~(\ref{eq:SDE}), we obtain

 which shows that the electric current vorticity is directly connected to the spin accumulation.
+The hydrodynamic nature of the spin Hall systems is represented by the spin accumulation.
+The spin accumulation at the boundaries is generated by the direct spin Hall effect, which is proportional to the spin Hall angle.
+The generated spin accumulation affects again the charge transport as the vorticity via the inverse spin Hall effect.
+Hence, the vorticity is proportional to $\theta_{\mathrm{SH}}^2$, whereas the spin accumulation is of the order of $\theta_{\mathrm{SH}}$, and the spin accumulation and the vorticity are connected via Eq.~(\ref{eq:omega_2D}).
+The point is that the charge and spin transports in the spin Hall systems are connected to each other since the direct and the inverse spin Hall effects arise simultaneously.
 We emphasize that the spin accumulation is equivalent to the electric current vorticity in the 2D spin Hall systems, which is not a causal relation between the spin accumulation and the vorticity, but is correspondence relation originating from the spin-orbit coupling.
 This correspondence allows us to access the spin transport in the 2D spin Hall systems by solving the Stokes equation and taking the rotation of the electric current density.
-In the three-dimensional cases, the vorticity partially captures the spin accumulation; $(\theta_{\mathrm{SH}} \sigma'_e / e) \bm{\mu}_{\mathrm{s}} = - \bm{\nabla} \psi_{\mathrm{s}} + \lambda_{\mathrm{s}}^2 \bm{\omega}_e^{\mathrm{3D}}$, where $\psi_{\mathrm{s}}$ is the rotationless component of the spin accumulation when the spin accumulation is decomposed based on the Helmholtz decomposition.
-Note that the Stokes equation~(\ref{eq:Stokes}) is realized also for the three-dimensional spin Hall systems.
+Equation~(\ref{eq:Stokes}) together with Eq.~(\ref{eq:omega_2D}) provides the self-consistent treatment of charge and spin transports in the spin Hall systems with complex geometrical structures, based on the sophisticated technique of hydrodynamics.